 In a Wharton Knowledge study of 955 everyday decision-making conversations, 72.6% reached a decision.
 The most common strategy was satisficing, meaning picking the first good-enough option, at 41.9%.
 Only 15.7% maximized by weighing alternatives [Wharton].

 AI helpers are extraordinarily good at serving satisficers.
 They surface a defensible answer fast.
-The problem is that voice assistants don’t just respond; they shape what gets considered.
-The same survey research found that AI assistants scored 3.73 out of 5 on “purchase influence,” meaning they moderately steer what people actually buy [Articos].
+The problem is that voice assistants donโt just respond; they shape what gets considered.
+Voice assistants can moderately steer what people actually buy, not just how they buy it.

 Future Scenarios Worth Considering